vijayrajpanchall/matic-docs/docs/zkEVM/zkASM/basic-syntax.md

 $ => A,B    :OPCODE(param)
 ```

-A clear example of such situation is while using the memory load opcode:
+A clear example of one such situation is while using the memory load opcode:

 ```
 $ => A,B    :MLOAD(param)